-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
-For instructions, see "Removing a part by using the HMC" on page 18.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a front fan cage from the server.
+For instructions, see "Removing a part by using the HMC" on page 36.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
-For instructions, see Removing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a front fan cage from the server.
+For instructions, see "Removing a part by using the SDMC" on page 48.

-If your system is not managed by an HMC or an SDMC, complete the following steps to remove an adapter:
+If you do not have an HMC or an SDMC, complete the following steps to remove a front fan cage:

-1. Complete the prerequisite tasks described in "Before you begin" on page 11.
+- 1. Complete the prerequisite tasks as described in "Before you begin" on page 16. - 2.
+Stop the system, as described in "Stopping a system or logical partition" on page 26.